markv58/UDI-Ping/README.md

 1.0.10 Increased missed pings to 1440 max instead of 5, Off network count still 5 missed pings.

 1.0.11 Better error handling.

+1.0.12 Fixed a bug that would not show Scanning True after setting to off.
+Added extra debug logging option.